Today's Top Gainer

 DIVIDEND DISTRIBUTION POLICY

-CORPORATE SOCIAL RESPONSIBILITY COMMITTEE (CSR) & SUSTAINABILITY DEVELOPMENT
+CORPORATE SOCIAL RESPONSIBILITY COMMITTEE (CSR) AND SUSTAINABILITY DEVELOPMENT

-The company has CSR committee in compliance with provisions of Section 135 of the Companies Act, 2013 and the Companies (Corporate Social Responsibility Policy) Rules, 2014 and the Company has in place a CSR policy in line with Schedule VII of the Companies Act, 2013, which can be accessed on the Companys website, at the link http://nbccindia.gov.in/nbccindia/nroot/njsp/Policies.jsp
+The Company has Corporate Social Responsibility (CSR) committee in compliance with provisions of Section 135 of the Companies Act, 2013 and the Companies (Corporate Social Responsibility Policy) Rules, 2014 and the Company has in place a CSR policy in line with Schedule VII of the Companies Act, 2013, which can be accessed on the Companys website, at the link http://www.nbccindia.com/webEnglish/policies.

 The Company also has a Sustainability Policy to ensure healthy well-being of its stakeholders and protecting the environment.
 The policy guidelines are integral to the way the Company conducts its construction as well as other business operations.
 NBCC is committed to ensure that it meets its business goals without compromising on the aspirations of the present and future generations.

-The Annual Report on CSR activities forms part to this Annual Report as Annexure-V.
+The Report on CSR activities forms part to this Annual Report as Annexure-V.

 COMPLIANCE OF DPE GUIDELINES AND POLICIES